SportBeep.com

 1.2k

-The NBA’s popularity in China took off during the 2000s with the Yao Ming craze, but the relationship soured markedly after a team official tweeted his support for the 2019 pro-democracy protests in Hong Kong.
-The NBA was effectively frozen out of China and this was the league taking its tentative first steps back in.
+The NBA’s popularity in China took off during the 2000s with the Yao Ming craze, with 28 pre-season games played in the country between 2004 and 2019.
+The relationship soured in 2019 after NBA executives stood behind a team official who tweeted his support for pro-democracy protests in Hong Kong.
 Qin Junhong, a 19-year-old studying in Macau, said he remembered little about the row and was just “excited” to attend the game with his friends.
 “There were so many people rushing for tickets,” Qin told AFP.

 Friday’s game is part of a multimillion-dollar deal to stage NBA pre-season matches at the Venetian Arena, part of the Las Vegas Sands conglomerate controlled by the Adelson family, who are the majority ownership group in the Dallas Mavericks.
 Macau, the only place in China where casino gambling is legal, is a special administrative region of China close to Hong Kong.
-Experts say that playing the first NBA games since 2019 in Macau was something of a “soft landing,” rather than playing in mainland China.
 Ahead of the game, crowds took selfies at NBA-themed booths and shops in a convention hall, with large signs showing the logos of the league’s Chinese brand partners.
-The Venetian Arena sits at the heart of Macau’s upscale hotel-casinos district known as the Cotai Strip, home to a replica Big Ben and Eiffel Tower.
+The Venetian Arena is part of Macau’s upscale hotel-casinos district known as the Cotai Strip, home to a replica Big Ben and Eiffel Tower.

 © 2024 AFP